-Archiving must be enabled on both the Storage Platform and Collection/Group.
+Archiving must be enabled on both the Storage Platform and the backup collection/group.

 The Storage Platform must be suitable for Archiving, and Redstor will assist with auditing platforms to determine this.

-When the Archiving licence is present on the Storage Platform it can be enabled in the licences tab of the Storage Platform Console for each collection/group.
+Once an Archiving licence is present on the Storage Platform, it can be enabled in the licences tab of the Storage Platform Console for each collection/group.

-When the feature is licenced for the group, it will be displayed in the Redstor Pro ESE client.
+Once the feature is licenced for a group, it will be displayed in the ESE client.

 - Archiving is only suitable for Storage Platforms that are configured with Mirror Servers accessible to the client.
 In most cases, this means they have public IP addresses or DNS names.